 There is a graphics file that is being linked around the web on political sites involving George W. Bush’s effect on the U.S. National Debt.
 It is quite a shocking graphic, but it can be very misleading because it doesn’t take any other economic factors into account like GDP, inflation or anything else for that matter.
+Its not only about government debt, there is so many people in deep debt also who should consider Debt Relief Options to get out of it.

 This is the graphic that people are looking at.